insthync/awesome-unreal/README.md

 * [ArthursAudioBPs](https://github.com/ArthurBarthur/ArthursAudioBPs) - UE4 project with various examples of audio-related stuff like visualizers, generators etc.
 * [AudioAnalysisTools](https://github.com/gtreshchev/AudioAnalysisTools) - Audio Analysis Tools plugin for Unreal Engine.
 Provides a variety of functions for analyzing audio data.
 Works in conjunction with the Runtime Audio Importer plugin.
 * [XJ music](https://github.com/xjmusic/UnrealPlugin/) - XJ music plugin for Unreal Engine.
 XJ is the first end-to-end solution for adaptive music in video games built specifically and only for music, enabling composers to realize new possibilities.
+* [Level Sequencer Audio Trimmer](https://github.com/JanSeliv/LevelSequencerAudioTrimmer) - A plugin that trims and reimports all audio assets in a level sequence to reduce project size.

 ## Voice
 * [RuntimeSpeechRecognizer](https://github.com/gtreshchev/RuntimeSpeechRecognizer) -  Cross-platform, real-time, offline speech recognition plugin for Unreal Engine.
 Based on Whisper OpenAI technology, whisper.cpp.